2026 Castafari Offshore Fishing Seminar Schedule

 Capt.
 Billy Shouldice

-Learn a very new and highly effective way to bridle your mackerel, bluefish, whiting, herring and pogies.
-This bridling set-up is revolutionizing how we fish baits and ensure the best presentation possible, especially when using circle hooks. - 11:30am - 12:30pm "Rigging A Trolling Mackerel Workshop (Make It Look Alive!)
+Learn a highly effective way to bridle your mackerel, bluefish, whiting, herring and pogies.
+This bridling set-up is revolutionizing how we fish baits and ensure the best presentation possible, especially when using circle hooks.
+Your bait will look better and last longer. - 10:00pm 11:00pm "Hiding the Hook"

 -